Should You Go Through a Broker for your Mortgage?

 What is a mortgage broker?

 A mortgage broker is an independent intermediary with extensive and up-to-date knowledge of the mortgage market who will look through all the available mortgage deals on your behalf.
-A broker can also advise you on which way to go if your circumstances and financial situation are unusual or flexible, for example, if you are a freelance worker, self-employed, need a large mortgage (in excess of $1 million) or you need a bridging loan.
+A broker can also advise you on which way to go if your circumstances and financial situation are unusual or flexible, for example, if you are a freelance worker, self-employed, need a particularly large mortgage; or you need a bridging loan or a buy-to-let mortgage.

 Advantages of a mortgage broker